-The ITU admits persons with depression or other mental health problems who are dependant on illicit drugs or alcohol.
+The ITU admits persons with depression or other mental health problems with substance use disorders.
 Patients must not be suffering acute medical problems and should not have used drugs in the last 8-12 hours.
 Patients who are intoxicated or who bring drugs or drug paraphernalia to the unit will not be accepted for admission.
 Patients must also be willing and able to be active participants in their treatment and recovery.

 The Intensive Treatment Unit is staffed by an attending psychiatrist, a resident psychiatrist, nurses, security personnel, and a social worker.

 Patients have complete physical and psychiatric evaluations on admission and are re-evaluated throughout their stay.
-Patients are seen daily by an attending psychiatrist in order to assess and begin appropriate treatment for psychiatric conditions.
+Patients are seen daily by an attending psychiatrist to medically manage withdrawal symptoms and to assess and begin appropriate treatment for psychiatric conditions.

-Patients on the ITU attend addiction education groups throughout the course of the day, watch educational videos, attend 12-step meetings in the hospital and are given written self-assessment assignments to complete in which they assess the severity of their addiction, review the impact of addiction on their lives and start planning the next steps in their recovery from addiction.
+Patients on the ITU attend addiction treatment groups throughout the course of the day, watch educational videos, attend 12-step meetings in the hospital and are given written self-assessment assignments to complete in which they assess the severity of their addiction, review the impact of addiction on their lives and start planning the next steps in their recovery from addiction.

-Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again as just as often as those who leave a program before their detoxification is complete.
+Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again about as often as those who leave a program before their detoxification is complete.
 All patients are expected to participate to the best of their ability in finding an appropriate program to enter after their ITU admission.
-The ITU staff provides patients with information and advice on in-patient, outpatient and residential substance abuse rehabilitation facilities.
-A clinical case manager and nurses will assist patients to make contact with appropriate facilities.
+The ITU staff provides patients with information and advice on inpatient, outpatient and residential substance abuse treatment facilities.
+Our social worker and nurses will assist patients to make contact with appropriate facilities.